swcarpentry/DEPRECATED-boot-camps/python/testing/Readme.md

 versions of libraries.

-**Test Suites:** Putting a series of unit tests into a collection of modules creates, a test suite.
+**Test Suites:** Putting a series of unit tests into a collection of modules creates a test suite.
 Typically the suite as a whole is executed (rather than each test individually) when verifying that the code base still functions after changes have been made.